Full-time Faculty Benefits

 • The faculty member’s personal savings/investment program.

 2. The Social Security program commences following the 65th birthday of the faculty member or later as determined by the Social Security Administration.
 The Social Security program is subject to the laws of the federal government, and both the faculty member and the employer contribute equally.

 1. In addition to the Pepperdine University Retirement Plan, the University provides an opportunity for all faculty members to participate in tax-deferred annuity programs without regard to age and years of service.
-For application and additional information, please contact the Center for Human Resources.
+For application and additional information, please contact Human Resources.

 2. The University offers this program without endorsement.
 The TDA program is not intended to be an employer-sponsored pension plan for purposes of the Employee Retirement Income Security Act of 1974 (ERISA), as amended.

 Pepperdine University has complete Worker’s Compensation coverage for all of its faculty members for injuries that occur while at work.
 This coverage is provided at no cost to the faculty members.
-Faculty members must report any work-related injury or illness to their chairpersons and to the Center for Human Resources as soon as practicable to insure medical treatment.
+Faculty members must report any work-related injury or illness to their divisional dean and Human Resources as soon as practicable to insure medical treatment.
 Salary coverage protection is mandated by state law at the rate of 2/3 of regular salary or the state maximum, whichever is less.
-It is the chairperson’s responsibility to notify the Center for Human Resources the day on which a work-related injury or illness occurs.
-For more information please visit: community.pepperdine.edu/hr/policies/bulletin.htm#workerscomp .
+It is the divisional deans responsibility to notify Human Resources the day on which a work-related injury or illness occurs.
+For more information please visit: http://community.pepperdine.edu/hr/policies/policymanual.htm#twentyfive .